CarnaViire/blogpost-7.0/blogpost.md

 By default, `HttpVersion = HttpVersion.Version11` and `HttpVersionPolicy = HttpVersionPolicy.RequestVersionOrLower` are set, meaning that only HTTP/1.1 will be used.

 The ability to multiplex WebSocket connections and HTTP requests over a single HTTP/2 connection is a crucial part of this feature.
 For it to work as expected, you need to pass and reuse the same `HttpMessageInvoker` instance (e.g. `HttpClient`) from your code when calling `ConnectAsync`, i.e. use [ClientWebSocket.ConnectAsync(Uri, HttpMessageInvoker, CancellationToken)](https://learn.microsoft.com/en-us/dotnet/api/system.net.websockets.clientwebsocket.connectasync?view=net-7.0#system-net-websockets-clientwebsocket-connectasync(system-uri-system-net-http-httpmessageinvoker-system-threading-cancellationtoken)) overload.
 This will reuse the connection pool within the `HttpMessageInvoker` instance for the multiplexing.

+# Final Notes

+We try to pick the most interesting and impactful changes in the networking space.
+The article doesn't contain all the changes we did, but they can be found in [dotnet/runtime](https://github.com/dotnet/runtime) repository.
+As usual, performance improvements are not mentioned as they get their spot in Stephens's article [Performance Improvements in .NET 7](https://devblogs.microsoft.com/dotnet/performance_improvements_in_net_7).
+Finally, we like to hear from you, so if you encounter an issue or have any feedback, you can file it in [our GitHub](https://github.com/dotnet/runtime/issues).